Mingyang-Sun/cse15l-lab-reports/lab-report-3-week-5.md

 technical/biomed/gb-2003-4-4-r24.txt
 technical/biomed/rr196.txt
 ```
-This "grep -l "base pair" technical/biomed/*" command displays the name of the files in technical/biomed that contain the string "base pair".
+This ```grep -l "base pair" technical/biomed/*``` command displays the name of the files in technical/biomed that contain the string "base pair".
+Without the use of the -l option, the output of this grep command will be all the lines in those files that contain the string base pair.

 ### Example 2.
 ```